praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

  capabilities = ["read"]
 }
 ```
-policy is created with * means vault server can read credential from every path.
+the policy is created with * means the vault server can read credentials from every path.
 No need to create policies for each path like `secrets/creds/docker` , `secrets/creds/slack` etc…

-1. run this commands to create policy
+1. run this command to create a policy
 * `vault policy write jenkins jenkins-policy.hcl`